 For this tutorial, we’re going to focus on entering keywords into the product field.
 We’ll use “content marketing”.

 Next, click on Get Results to go to the results page.

 In the table, you’ll see:

 - Average monthly search volume, which gives a broad indication of how popular keywords are

 - Competition, which will match the parameters you set earlier

-- Suggested bid.
+- Suggested bid (shown as low and high ends of the range).
 This is for ad buyers, but it’s worth knowing that the higher the figure, the more popular the keyword is, and the better the indication of commercial intent.

-The results page also includes an Ad group ideas tab.
+The results page also includes a Grouped ideas tab.
 This is worth exploring, as it includes broad topic groups that can be useful for focusing content.
 Click on any of them to see what keywords are included.

 As with other tools, make a note of keyword phrases and topics that interest you.
 You can follow the same process to run another keyword search and refine your content keywords even further.

 That’s it!
 Whether you use a single keyword research tool or combine all of our picks for the best keyword research tools, you should end up with a list of relevant keywords to integrate into your existing content, as well as some ideas for creating new content.